SiddharthSunilPatil/house_price_advanced_regression/README.md

 6.1.
 Execute command "python application.py".
 6.2.
 The application will be served on localhost and is ready to use.

-## Business Problem

-Housing price prediction is becoming an increasingly valuable tool for various stakeholders such as investors, homebuyers and government institutions, facilitating informed decision-making, risk management, and economic planning.
-A large number of factors influence house price negotiations and not just the number of bedrooms or total area.
-The aim of the project is to develop an algorithm for estimating the correct price of a house based on 80+ variables.

 ## Data